anrichtait/anrichtait/README.md

 # Current Projects:
 * Scripts - A collection of scripts I have written that make my everyday life/tasks easier.
 Some are just there because.
 * Neovim and GNU emacs configs - I don't use emacs often anymore but it's there.

+# Future Projects: (Maybe looking for collaborators)
+* Samantha OS
+* A qtile/i3 rice focused on following the concepts from the digital minimalism book by Cal Newport